-Financial reporting area Judgements and assumptions considered Monitoring busi BIOLOGICAL ASSETS VALUATION In compliance with IAS 41, Genus records its biological assets at fair value in the Group Balance Sheet (£337.3m), with the net valuation movement shown in the Income Statement.
-The Committee risks identified w the external and with manageme The Committee has reviewed the methodology, which has remained unchanged, and outcomes of the biological assets valuation.
+Financial reporting area

+Judgements and assumptions considered

+BIOLOGICAL ASSETS VALUATION

+In compliance with IAS 41, Genus records its biological assets at fair value in the Group Balance Sheet (£337.3m), with the net valuation movement shown in the Income Statement.

+The Committee has reviewed the methodology, which has remained unchanged, and outcomes of the biological assets valuation.
 The Committee debated and considered management's assumptions and estimates, through the current period, and discussed and reviewed the external auditor's report on this area, before concurring with management's proposals.
 The Committee also received updates on management's streamlining and automation of the models which will be used for the valuation process.
-The Committee was satisfied with management's accounting treatment, including the Income Statement increase of £6.4m in the value of porcine biological assets and the decrease of £17.2m in the value of bovine biological assets. them, and receiv updates from the direct reports.
-In principal risks, the detailed update > COVID-19: the COVID-19 pa of the mitigar last year to s operations a process. > Climate char and emergin- of actions ide GOING CONCERN AND VIABILITY STATEMENT The Committee has reviewed the Group's assessment of going concern over a period of 12 months and viability over a period of three years. climate chan Biosecurity a the risk of los our ability to In assessing viability, the Committee has considered the Group's budget and strategic plan, its credit facility agreement, its principal risks and uncertainties including uncertainty arising from COVID-19, as detailed on pages 46 to 48, and the liquidity and capital projections over the period and is satisfied that this is appropriate in supporting the Group as a Going Concern.
-Semen freely due to diseas Enterprise system received regular project to implication wide busines Cyber securit risk faced by The Committee has concluded that the assumptions are appropriate and that the viability statement could be provided, and advised the Board that three years was a suitable period of review.
-The Committee was also satisfied with the disclosures in relation to the appropriateness of the assessment period selected, the assumptions made and infrastructure infrastructure Our risk manage system of intern how the underlying analysis was performed.
-The going concern and viability statement is disclosed on page 49 of the report. detail on pages reviewed the ap financial reporti PRESENTATION AND DISCLOSURE OF EXCEPTIONAL AND ADJUSTING ITEMS Genus had £29.2m of adjusting items, including £3.3m of exceptional items in the Group Income Statement.
-The Committee considered the presentation of these items and the guidelines on the use of alternative performance measures, issued by the European Securities and Markets Authority.
+The Committee was satisfied with management's accounting treatment, including the Income Statement increase of £6.4m in the value of porcine biological assets and the decrease of £17.2m in the value of bovine biological assets.

+GOING CONCERN AND VIABILITY STATEMENT

+The Committee has reviewed the Group's assessment of going concern over a period of 12 months and viability over a period of three years.

+In assessing viability, the Committee has considered the Group's budget and strategic plan, its credit facility agreement, its principal risks and uncertainties including uncertainty arising from COVID-19, as detailed on pages 46 to 48, and the liquidity and capital projections over the period and is satisfied that this is appropriate in supporting the Group as a Going Concern.

+The Committee has concluded that the assumptions are appropriate and that the viability statement could be provided, and advised the Board that three years was a suitable period of review.
+The Committee was also satisfied with the disclosures in relation to the appropriateness of the assessment period selected, the assumptions made and how the underlying analysis was performed.
+The going concern and viability statement is disclosed on page 49 of the report.

+PRESENTATION AND DISCLOSURE OF EXCEPTIONAL AND ADJUSTING ITEMS

+Genus had £29.2m of adjusting items, including £3.3m of exceptional items in the Group Income Statement.
+The Committee considered the presentation of these items in the financial statements, due to the nature of these items and the guidelines on the use of alternative performance measures, issued by the European Securities and Markets Authority.
 The Committee received detailed reports from management outlining the judgements applied in relation to the disclosure of adjusting items, which include net IAS 41 valuation movement on biological assets, amortisation of acquired intangible assets, share-based payment expense and exceptional items.
 For adjusting items, the Committee took into consideration the improvements made concerning APM disclosures, their volatility and lack of correlation to the underlying progress and performance of the business.
 Specifically, for exceptional items, the Committee took into consideration the materiality, frequency and nature of the items.
+Following this detailed review and active discussion with management, the Committee has concluded that the presentation of the financial statements is appropriate.

+Monitoring business risks

-Following this detailed review and active discussion with management, the Committee has concluded that the presentation of the financial statements is appropriate. the new system results of the key assessment pro- every six months received an upo COVID-19 pands remote working on the operation was satisfied with being used to su The Committee audit's findings meeting and rea the implementa remedial action The Committee Group's Whistlel prevention proc iness risks e discussed the principal with management and nd internal auditors, along ent's plans to mitigate eived regular detailed he risk owners and their In addition to reviewing the the Committee received tes on the following:
+The Committee discussed the principal risks identified with management and the external and internal auditors, along with management's plans to mitigate them, and received regular detailed updates from the risk owners and their direct reports.
+In addition to reviewing the principal risks, the Committee received detailed updates on the following: